extension-js/extension.js/programs/develop/webpack/plugin-extension/feature-scripts/README.md

 ### Details

 - Adds entries for script-like manifest fields and optional extra scripts you pass via `includeList`.
-- Applies a content‑script wrapper that:
+- Applies a content‑script wrapper (default) that:
-  - Mounts in an isolated Shadow DOM container (requires `'use shadow-dom'` directive in the content script)
+  - Mounts in an isolated Shadow DOM container (automatic)
   - Injects referenced CSS (including `.css`, `.scss`, `.sass`, `.less`)
   - Detects common frameworks (React, Vue, Svelte, Preact) and generates framework‑specific bootstrap code
-  - Enables HMR for both JS and CSS during development
+  - Enables HMR for both JS and CSS during development, with safe cleanup
 - Ensures publicPath is available for content scripts in production builds.
 - Fixes publicPath for assets imported by content scripts running in the main world.
 - For non‑module `background.service_worker`, configures `chunkLoading: 'import-scripts'` for correct runtime behavior (module workers are left as‑is).

-### Ccontent scripts via `'use shadow-dom'` directive
+### Content scripts wrapper contract

-- When `'use shadow-dom'` is present (wrapper enabled): your content script must export a default function returning a function `(container: HTMLElement) => () => void`.
-- When the directive is NOT present: no wrapper is applied; your content script runs as a normal script, and no specific export shape is required.
-- The `container` argument (wrapper enabled) is always an `HTMLElement` host created for you.
-When Shadow DOM is enabled, this host is inside a `ShadowRoot`; your code should treat it as a normal element.
-- The returned cleanup function is required and is called on HMR/teardown (wrapper enabled).
+- The wrapper applies automatically to any file referenced in `manifest.content_scripts`.
+- You do not need to add `import.meta.webpackHot` or any tool‑specific HMR code; Extension.js handles HMR registration and cleanup.
+- Your script can be self‑bootstrapping (imperative DOM mount) or export a default mount function; the wrapper adapts to common patterns across frameworks.
+- The wrapper provides an isolated host element inside a `ShadowRoot` so styles and markup are sandboxed from the host page.
+- HMR performs safe cleanup between updates to prevent duplicate mounts.

 ### CSP considerations